Adriacom I Business Services & Immigration

 KEY TAKEAWAYS

-Personal Income Taxes
+Personal Income Taxes in Montenegro

-A range of tax breaks and low personal income tax rates has attracted many international entrepreneurs, high-net-worth individuals, and freelancing professionals to relocate to this beautiful Mediterranean country.
-In total, there are three income tax rates and brackets:
+A range of tax breaks and low personal income tax rates have attracted many international entrepreneurs, high-net-worth individuals, and freelancing professionals to relocate and reside in Montenegro.
+Non-residents are taxed only on certain types of income from Montenegrin sources, such as rental income from properties located within the country.

 Capital Gains, Inheritance, and Wealth Taxes